CtrlK

 Completeness

-The description only addresses 'when' (trigger conditions) but completely omits 'what' - there's no explanation of what capabilities this skill provides or what it actually does.
-It's essentially just a list of trigger phrases without describing the skill's functionality.
+The description only addresses 'when' (trigger conditions) but completely omits 'what' - there's no explanation of what the skill actually does, what outputs it produces, or what capabilities it provides.
+It's essentially just a list of trigger phrases.

 1 / 3